A while back we saw the introduction of a new energy saving device – the tap aerator nozzle.

 Depending on how badly scaled up the pieces are, you may simply be able to rinse them through and use a nail brush to release any stubborn scale.
 You will need to be reasonably gentle so as not to damage the wire gauze.
 If this doesn’t do the trick, simply soak them in limescale remover for a while.
 This will break down the hard scale making it easier to remove.
 Rinse thoroughly under the tap.

 If there is limescale on the chrome part of the nozzle, take extra care as this can scratch easily.
-If left in lime scale remover, the coating will be eroded.
-Take great care with lime scale remover as it is caustic - read the instructions before using.
-Note - do not use to clean the rubber washer as it will damage it.
+If left in a limescale remover, the coating will be eroded.
+Take great care with limescale remover as it is caustic – read the instructions before using it.
+Note – do not use to clean the rubber washer as it will damage it.

 Once all the components have been cleaned and rinsed, reassemble all the parts in the same order and insert back into the nozzle.
 The aerator can then be screwed back onto the tap outlet.
 This should only need to be hand tight.